broadinstitute/horsefish/scripts/tdr/copy_from_tdr_to_gcs_hca/README.md

 You will want to clone the whole horsefish repo, if you have not done so already.

 You will also need a manifest file to run the script.\
-The format of this manifest is identical to the one use for [HCA ingest](https://docs.google.com/document/d/1NQCDlvLgmkkveD4twX5KGv6SZUl8yaIBgz_l1EcrHdA/edit#heading=h.cg8d8o5kklql).
+The format of this manifest is identical to the one used for [HCA ingest](https://docs.google.com/document/d/1NQCDlvLgmkkveD4twX5KGv6SZUl8yaIBgz_l1EcrHdA/edit#heading=h.cg8d8o5kklql).
 A sample manifest is provided in the project directory - dcpTEST_manifest.csv.\
 (Note that this is a test manifest and you will have to first load the data into TDR to use it - see the HCA ingest Ops manual linked above).\
 It's probably easiest to copy out the rows from the original ingest manifest into a new manifest,